 Buffers:

-Note: I like all these and they will all work very well.
-The V Seven, as per their usual, comes in on the lighter-end, while the BCM and DD are a tiny bit heavier.
-All should function flawlessly in your gun with a 16" mid-length barrel, Full Auto BCG, and standard spring.
-To avoid issues, I recommend this set up and the Buffers I listed are all selected with such a set up in mind.
-It is important to get a Buffer that you can rely on to do its job.
+Note: I have become a fan of H2 buffers over the years, but the H buffer has worked in my guns for years and years.
+H2 will help to ensure proper feeding in an overly hot gun or a gun that is over-gassed.
+(Suppressors will often approximate over-gassing issues, so keep that in mind when purchasing a buffer.)
+Either H or H2 should function flawlessly in your gun with a 16" mid-length barrel, Full Auto BCG, and standard spring.
+To avoid issues, I recommend this set up and the Buffers I listed are selected with such a set up in mind.
+It is important to get a Buffer that you can rely on to do its job, so I do NOT recommend Carbine Buffers, as these have been known to cause cyclic issues in over-gassed guns, which I have witnessed.
 If it doesn't do the job, you're shooting the most awkward bolt-action gun, ever.
 (Assuming it doesn't jam.)
 On the plus side, I've never heard of a Buffer causing an injury - just cyclic problems.
 Test it at the range and see if you have any problems with rapid fire.
 If you can fire your rifle slowly and rapidly with no feeding issues, you're good to go.
-If you're not sure which to buy first, BCM is my default recommendation - it'll probably be the only one you need to buy.

 Note: There are two things that matter here: 1. getting a 7075 T6 tube and 2. getting it in Mil Spec diameter.
 Truthfully, there is nothing wrong with commercial spec Tubes, but don't try to use them on a Mil Spec rifle.
 Also, there are more options for Mil Spec than Commercial.
 Any tube from a high quality manufacturer that meets the 2 criteria above should work and you might consider other options if you're building a FDE or OD green gun, for instance.